litmuschaos/v1-litmus-docs/website/versioned_docs/version-1.10.0/litmus-demo.md

 ## Usage

-If you are using containerized setup.
 Follow one of the steps mentioned above to run the litmus demo.
 If you want to run the demo script without execing into the container replace `./manage.py` with `./runcmd` from the below commands.
-For a non-containerized setup you can directly run the commands mentioned below.

 - Install the demo environment using one of the platforms with the start argument